Joohyun-Lee/joohyun-lee.github.io/index.md

   overlay_image: /images/front.gif
   overlay_filter: 0.3 # same as adding an opacity of 0.5 to a black background
   actions:
-    - label: "More Info on<br>CoDa III Webpage"
+    - label: "More Info on CoDa III Webpage"
       URL: "https://coda-simulation.github.io/"
 ---